What Is Fiduciary Duty for HOA Board Members?

 How Good Governance Protects You

-The business judgment rule protects board members who:
+In many states, the business judgment rule generally protects board members who can demonstrate:

 1. Made an informed decision - You gathered relevant information before acting